jeremyfa/spine-hx/README.md

 In order to stay close to the ActionScript 3 implementation, a `spine.compat` package is included in the library.
 The library should work fine with OpenFl or plain js/flash target (if not, please file an issue).

 The compatibility layer was made possible by including some (edited) files from [OpenFl](https://github.com/openfl/openfl) and [as3hx](https://github.com/HaxeFoundation/as3hx) projects.
+Thanks for their work!